7coil/discord-manager/README.md

 This project allows to view bot statistics from your web browser.

 ## How?
 Just download the ZIP, and open index.html
+If it complains, try emptying cache and hard reloading.
+You can do this in Google Chrome and Chromium by pressing `CTRL+SHIFT+I`, then right clicking the refresh button, then select `empty cache and hard reload`.
+Please and only then complain after doing this.

 ## Features